devmjm/spring-carapp-demo-partial/README.md

 https://spring.io/guides/gs/rest-service/
 <br> <i> Note: use Maven (not Gradle) </i>

-## Tutorial 2: CarApp - Basic REST Service
+## Tutorial 2: CarApp - Build a Simple REST Service
 <b>Tutorial Purpose:</b> The purpose of this tutorial is to demonstrate how to create a basic RESTful web service using Spring Boot, Maven, and PostgreSQL.
 The four major REST operations are demonstrated (GET, POST, PUT, DELETE).
 This tutorial intentionally excludes detailed steps on configuring your STS and PostgreSQL environments, as these steps are already well documented in numerous other resources.

 ### Configure PostgreSQL